-- Loss of dexterity leading to clumsiness (dropping things etc.)
+- Loss of dexterity leading to dropping items or an inability to do technical tasks (typing, etc.)

-- Radiation of symptoms up the arm (often most pronounced upon awakening in the morning).
+- Radiation of symptoms into the upper arm on the affected side.
+This often occurs upon awakening in the morning.

-(The location of symptoms on the affected hand are related to the innervation supplied by the median nerve.
-This includes the thumb, the index and middle finger and half of the ring finger.)
+(Symptoms are related to the area of innervation by the median nerve.
+This includes the thumb, index, and middle finger and half of the ring finger.)

 Cause of Carpal Tunnel Syndrome During Pregnancy

 Carpal tunnel syndrome is caused by pressure on the median nerve.
 The median nerve passes through the wrist and is surrounded by a fibrous ligament called the “carpal ligament”.
 Ligaments are like “steel” and do not stretch.

 When tissues in the wrist swell the “carpal tunnel” (which also encases nine tendons) becomes tight and puts pressure on the median nerve.

 *When pressure is put on a nerve, nerve conduction is blocked and whatever is innervated by that nerve will be affected.

 For most women, the symptoms are mild, for others, the symptoms can be incapacitating and may need surgery to “release the